romanf-dev/magnesium/README.md

         void mg_queue_push(struct mg_queue_t* q, struct mg_message_t* msg);

+If your system has the tick source you can also use timing facility.
+Raw low-level API works as follows:

+        self->timeout = <delay in ticks>;
+        return MG_ACTOR_SUSPEND;

+The calling actor will be activated with zero-message when the timeout is reached.
+The more convenient way to use timers is async/await-like approach:

+        MG_AWAIT(mg_sleep_for(10, self));

+This will suspend the calling actor for 10 ticks.
+AWAIT-style API may be used with any queue with the same effect.
+Internal implementation is based on C-coroutines utilizing implicit state machine similar to Duff's device.
+Also, don't forget to call tick function in your timer's interrupt handler:

+        mg_context_tick();

 **Warning!
 Actor is automatically subscribed to queue it returns, don't call mg_queue_pop manually!**

 **Warning!
 It is expected that interrupts are enabled on call of these functions.**